Speed Racer (film): Filming

+Visual effects and animation

+The visual effects and animation for the film were primarily provided by Digital Domain, whose team was led by visual effects supervisors Kim Libreri and Mohen Leo.
+The studio worked on animating the cars, race tracks, and environments for the film, with them also being involved in two major sequences: the Thunderhead race, and the Grand Prix sequence that defines Speed Racer's career.
+Digital Domain also worked on the creation of on-set systems which allowed the actors to drive in motion bases so that they would feel like they were in real cars.
+Computer-generated cars and environments were placed around them in post.

+Sony Pictures Imageworks (led by senior visual effects supervisor Kevin Mack) and Industrial Light & Magic (ILM; led by visual effects supervisors John Gaeta and Dan Glass) also contributed to producing the visual effects and animation for the film.
+Sony Pictures Imageworks animated the Desert Flats, Mountain Rally, and Mountain Switchback race sequences, which required Marco Marenghi and his animation team to add a "sense of weight and realistic speed to all the elaborate cars and their exotic drivers", while Patrick Witting added complex fluid-dust simulations, and Theo Vandernoot did rigid-body simulations of debris and dirt, which "further enhanced the realistic motion of the sequence."
+ILM's eight-member team, initially led by Libreri and Leo before switching to Digital Domain, did initial four-minute visual effects tests, which was used to further help define the racing look of the film.

 Music

 In 2007, the Wachowskis purchased the rights to the sound effects and theme song of the television series for use in the film.
 The film's soundtrack was composed by Michael Giacchino, performed by Hollywood Studio Symphony and released by Varèse Sarabande.
 It was used along with orchestral score; Warner Bros. added an updated version of the "Go Speed Racer Go" theme song, which plays during the end credits, and was produced by Ali Dee Theodore and Jason Gleed, and performed by Ali Dee and the Deekompressors.
 Razor & Tie released this version as an extended play on January 1, 2008, to promote the film's release, and as a single released along with film's soundtrack on May 6, 2008.